 How did you know the online companies where you applied were reputable?
 What are your recommendations to make sure of this?

 I made sure to do plenty of research before accepting my teaching position.
 There are tons of different companies out there which can be a bit overwhelming, but make sure to do your due diligence before signing a contract or sending your personal information.

 Let Bridge connect you with Preferred Employment Partners

-If you want to be sure you apply only with trusted schools, an Advisor can help you connect with Bridge Preferred Employment Partners.
-Preferred Partners, such as VIPKid, GoGoKid, iTutorGroup, Open English, and others, are fully-vetted online tutoring companies Bridge works closely with who are actively seeking qualified teachers.
-(If you get an online teaching job with a Bridge Preferred Partner you can even receive a TEFL course tuition reimbursement of USD $50 or more!)
+If you want to be sure you apply only with trusted schools, you can connect with Bridge Preferred Employment Partners.
+Preferred Partners are fully-vetted online tutoring companies Bridge works closely with who are actively seeking qualified teachers.

 Do your research